Introduction to TraCI#

 Output files are not closed.#

-This problem occures if the client tries to access the output while the simulation is still closing down.
+This problem occurs if the client tries to access the output while the simulation is still closing down.
 This can be solved by letting the client wait for the simulation to shut down.
 The bug report was #524

 There used to be two "generations" of TraCI commands.
-The first one mainly uses an internal mapping between the string-typed IDs used in SUMO and an external representation of these which is int-based.
+The first one mainly uses an internal mapping between the string-typed IDs used in sumo and an external representation of these which is int-based.
 The mapping was done internally (within TraCI).
-The second "generation", the current one uses string-IDs equal to those SUMO reads.
-If you are bound to the first generation API (for instance if you want to use TraNS) you can only use SUMO up to version 0.12.3.
+The second "generation", the current one uses string-IDs equal to those sumo reads.
+If you are bound to the first generation API (for instance if you want to use TraNS) you can only use sumo up to version 0.12.3.
 See FAQ about obtaining an old version.